-- Rule H6 Code invasive signet ring cell adenocarcinoma 8490 when the diagnosis is any of the following: - Exactly signet ring cell carcinoma (no modifiers) - Adenocarcinoma and signet ring cell carcinoma, where signet ring cell is documented to be greater than 50% of the tumor - o Signet ring cell adenocarcinoma must meet a percentage requirement in order to be coded.
-Do not use majority of tumor, predominantly, or predominant part of tumor to code signet ring cell 8490. - Rule H7 Code adenocarcinoma NOS 8140 when the final diagnosis is: - Two histologies: - o Adenocarcinoma and mucinous carcinoma - Percentage of mucinous unknown/not documented - Mucinous documented as less than or equal to 50% of tumor - o Adenocarcinoma and signet ring cell carcinoma - Percentage of signet ring unknown/not documented - Signet ring cell documented as less than or equal to 50% of tumor - Exactly adenocarcinoma OR - Intestinal type adenocarcinoma OR adenocarcinoma intestinal type (no modifiers or additional histologic terms).
-Note 1: Code 8140 adenocarcinoma NOS even if pathology says intestinal type adenocarcinoma. - Note 2: Do not use code 8144 adenocarcinoma intestinal type for colorectal primaries.
+- o Adenocarcinoma and signet ring cell carcinoma - Percentage of signet ring unknown/not documented - Signet ring cell documented as less than or equal to 50% of tumor - Exactly adenocarcinoma OR - Intestinal type adenocarcinoma OR adenocarcinoma intestinal type (no modifiers or additional histologic terms). - Note 1: Code 8140 adenocarcinoma NOS even if pathology says intestinal type adenocarcinoma. - Note 2: Do not use code 8144 adenocarcinoma intestinal type for colorectal primaries.
 Intestinal type adenocarcinoma 8144 is used for tumors which occur in the stomach, head and neck, and specific GYN sites.
-It is called intestinal because it resembles carcinoma which occurs in the colon, rectosigmoid or rectum. - Note 3: When a diagnosis of intestinal type adenocarcinoma is further described by a specific term (such as mucinous intestinal type adenocarcinoma or signet ring cell intestinal type adenocarcinoma), it would be treated as an adenocarcinoma with a subtype/variant. - Rule H8 Code the histology when only one histology is present. - Note 1: Use Table 1 to code histology.
+It is called intestinal because it resembles carcinoma which occurs in the colon, rectosigmoid or rectum. - Note 3: When a diagnosis of intestinal type adenocarcinoma is further described by a specific term (such as mucinous intestinal type adenocarcinoma or signet ring cell intestinal type adenocarcinoma), it would be treated as an adenocarcinoma with a subtype/variant. - Rule H9 Code the histology when only one histology is present. - Note 1: Use Table 1 to code histology.
 New codes, terms, and synonyms are included in Table 1 and coding errors may occur if the table is not used. - Note 2: Use the ICD-O and all updates when the histology is not listed in Table 1. - Note 3: Submit a question to Ask a SEER Registrar when the histology code is not found in Table 1, ICD-O or all updates.